Sedisan/Automatic_Run/README.md

 # Automatic_Run
 Are you fall in love with Linux' console, yet without reciprocity?
-Additionally, you don't like zsh or other variations of bash?
+Additionally, you don't get along with zsh or other variations of bash?
 And want to compile and run cpp's file with one command?
 Try this.
 (Program compiles with c++11's standard, but you can simply change one number inside the file.)
 ```
 ./cpprun.sh NAMEOFYOURPROGRAM.cpp